napari/napari/docs/naps/2-conda-based-packaging.md

   automated way that ensures binary compatibility across packages and languages.
 Every submission needs to be reviewed and approved by humans after successfully passing the CI.
   This adds guarantees for provenance, transparency and debugging.
 * `conda` has the notion of optional version constrains.
-A package can provide constrains for other packages that _could_ be installed alongside, without depending on them.
+A package can provide constraints for other packages that _could_ be installed alongside, without depending on them.
 This offers a lot of flexibility to manage a plugin ecosystem with potentially wildly different requirements, which would risk conflicts.